bevyengine/bevy-website/content/learn/book/welcome/plugins/_index.md

 }
 ```

-TODO: explain what these do.

-The `CorePlugin` controls ??, while the `ScheduleRunnerPlugin` ???.
+The `CorePlugin` handles low-level fundamentals such as updating app time, while the `ScheduleRunnerPlugin` sets up the main game loop to run repeatedly over time.

 ## `DefaultPlugins`